Bilgeworth/Game-Crawler/README.md

   - Windows: Sandboxie Plus integration
   - Cross-platform: WSL-based networking isolation
 - **Web Interface**: Clean, Bootstrap-based UI for managing your game collection
-- **Portable**: Self-contained with games and settings stored in your chosen directory

 ## Requirements